sevensidedsilver/workco-assessment/README.md

 Things I want to get done but may not have time for:

-fix prop error
+fix prop error DONE

-fix minor warnings
+fix minor warnings DONE

 style the cart better

-update the inventory in the store when removing item from cart remove "your cart is empty" when items are in Cart add "out of stock" for store items with less than 1 inventory
+update the inventory in the store when removing item from cart

+remove "your cart is empty" when items are in Cart

+add "out of stock" for store items with less than 1 inventory